sirlordt/memory_guard/DOC.en.md

 ### Jump Buffer Stack

-To support nested try blocks, MemoryGuard maintains a stack of jump buffers.
+To support nested try blocks, TryCatchGuard maintains a stack of jump buffers.
 When a `_try` block is entered, a new jump buffer is pushed onto the stack.
 When a segmentation fault occurs, the signal handler uses the top jump buffer to return control to the most recent `_try` block.

 ### Exception Propagation

-When a segmentation fault is caught, MemoryGuard throws a custom `InvalidMemoryAccessException` with a detailed error message.
+When a segmentation fault is caught, TryCatchGuard throws a custom `InvalidMemoryAccessException` with a detailed error message.
 This exception can be caught using the `_catch` macro, which works similarly to a standard C++ catch block.

 ## Important Notes

-1. In multi-threaded applications, always unregister thread handlers when threads terminate using `memory_guard.hpp|memory_guard::unregisterThreadHandler()`.
+1. In multi-threaded applications, always unregister thread handlers when threads terminate using `try_catch_guard.hpp|try_catch_guard::unregisterThreadHandler()`.
-2. In single-threaded applications, unregistering is optional but recommended if MemoryGuard is only used in specific sections.
+2. In single-threaded applications, unregistering is optional but recommended if TryCatchGuard is only used in specific sections.
 3. The `_try` and `_catch` macros must be used together, similar to standard try-catch blocks.
-4. MemoryGuard is designed for development and debugging purposes.
+4. TryCatchGuard is designed for development and debugging purposes.
 In production environments, it's generally better to fix the underlying memory access issues rather than relying on catching segmentation faults.
 5. The library has a small performance overhead due to the signal handling mechanism.

 ## Testing and Sanitizers